yimingweng/genome_assembling_of_gelechiid_moths/note.md

 ## **08/10/2022**
 - A pilot run for the use of [K-Mer Counter (KMC) v.3.1.1](https://github.com/refresh-bio/KMC) with *Plodia interpunctella* HiFi reads (**Continue**).
-- Check the verison of KMC on the server
+- Check the version of KMC on the server
 ```
 [yimingweng@login2 yimingweng]$ pwd
 /blue/kawahara/yimingweng